life-itself/community/content/programs/spring-praxis-2024.md

 ---
-title: To We or not to We, that is the question
+title: To We or not to We? that is the question
 description: While engaging in conscious community practices The praxis context for April is an exploration into the social field, how it unfolds and shapes our shared experiences of what it means to be a part of a whole.
 Stays ranging from two weeks up to 2 months
 image: /assets/images/spring-2024.jpg
 start: 2024-04-01
 end: 2024-04-31
 facilitators:
+  - "Ivo Mensch"
-  - "Ivo Mensch Lisa Heinrichs"
+  - "Lisa Heinrichs"
 location: Life Itself Praxis Hub, Bergerac, France
 cost: Ranging from €450-950/month excluding food
 apply-button: https://docs.google.com/forms/d/e/1FAIpQLSdiykDKyZR6DgtPKeYuNePy9sWc-qkIc4BVfKBRjkFWKvFp-g/viewform